Skip to main content

 TAFE Admissions Full time studies guide

 This guide provides information on full time courses offered each semester by all WA TAFE colleges.
-This includes information on competitive and non-competitive courses, entry requirements, selection criteria and any other additional requirements where applicable.
+This includes information on competitive and non-competitive courses, entrance requirements, selection criteria and any other additional requirements where applicable.
 Applications for entry to full time TAFE courses are managed by TAFE Admissions.
 Part time courses are managed by each TAFE college directly.

 TAFE Admissions Key Dates Semester 2, 2026